 Prior to moving to Exeter, my experience as a protein biochemist gave me opportunities to collaborate with the Monogenic Diabetes and Molecular Genetics groups on interpreting the effects of novel missense variants.
-This work has continued throughout my time in Exeter, and involves the analysis of protein sequence and structure using freely-available bioinformatics tools, to try to gain insights into the effect of mutations on protein function.
+This work has continued and developed throughout my time in Exeter, and involves the analysis of protein sequence and structure using freely-available bioinformatics tools, to try to gain insights into the effect of variants on protein function.
 Since such effects are highly context-specific, this usually requires interpretation of potential molecular defects on a case-by-case basis, and this represents a challenge in the era of high-throughput sequencing and variant discovery.

 PhD (University of Wales, 1988)